Enthusiastic Brights (Page 4)

 Debra Deanne Olson

-Long a progressive and environmental grassroots activist, she serves on the boards of several youth and educational nonprofits, including Global Tribe Network and New Visions Foundation.
+Long a progressive and environmental grassroots activist, she serves on the boards of several youth and educational nonprofits, including Yes Web and the New Visions Foundation.
 A native Californian and mother of two teenage daughters, Debra is proud granddaughter of the only openly atheist governor in American history, California’s Culbert Levy Olson (1938-1942).
 Her global vision is to develop new funding and media to benefit organizations who share her goals, including those which are grounded in a naturalistic worldview.

 Massimo Pigliucci

-As professor of ecology and evolution, he does research and teaching at SUNY-Stony Brook when he is not pursuing his interests in philosophy of science at the same institution.
-He wrote Denying Evolution: Creationism, Scientism, and the Nature of Science, and for several years has written for The Skeptical Inquirer and published a regular column on skepticism and humanism at www.rationallyspeaking.org, Says Massimo, in introducing his website: "Skepticism, contrary to popular belief, is not a synonim for cynicism, and is most certainly not practiced by grumpy and stuffy academics.
+As chair of the Department of Philosophy at CUNY-Lehman college, he does research and teaching at SUNY-Stony Brook when he is not pursuing his interests in philosophy of science at the same institution.
+He wrote Nonsense on Stilts: How to Tell Science from Bunk, and for several years has written for The Skeptical Inquirer and published a regular column on skepticism and humanism at www.rationallyspeaking.org.
+Introducing his website, he writes: "Skepticism, contrary to popular belief, is not a synonym for cynicism, and is most certainly not practiced by grumpy and stuffy academics.
 Rather, to follow David Hume, this site is about positive skepticism, or the idea that reasonable belief in something has to be proportional to the evidence favoring such belief."